De-duplication in eDiscovery search results

 The information in this article is applicable when exporting search results using one of the following eDiscovery tools:

-Content search in the Office 365 Security & Compliance Center
+Content search in compliance center in Office 365

 In-Place eDiscovery in Exchange Online